Miss Teen USA 2021: Impact of the COVID-19 pandemic

 The COVID-19 pandemic impacted the schedule of Miss Teen USA 2020, postponing it from spring 2020 to November 2020.
 Each state organization had initially planned to schedule their 2021 pageants for the fall 2020 and winter 2020–21, the typical timeframe for state pageants dating back to the 1980s.
 However, most state pageants were later rescheduled to spring and summer 2021.

 Due to restrictions implemented in all 50 states and the District of Columbia, numerous health and safety guidelines have been implemented for contestants, production members, and audiences at state pageants, such as taking a negative COVID-19 test and following social distancing.
 Additionally, a number of state pageants have had to alter their initial venue choices due to shut-downs implemented by their governor.

 Selection of contestants

 Delegates from 50 states and the District of Columbia will be selected in state pageants which began in September 2020.
-The first state pageants were Idaho and Montana, held together on their original dates of September 27, 2020 and the last state pageant was California on September 19, 2021.
+The first state pageants were Idaho and Montana, held together on their original dates of September 27, 2020, and the last state pageant was California on September 19, 2021.

 Results

+Placements

 § – Voted into Top 16 through the online vote.